rzymek/rzymek.github.io/content/post/excel-zip64.md

 ## Conclusions

-Excel seem to require zip specification version 4.5 in Local File Header if ZIP64 is used anywhere with this zip entry (Central directory file header or Data descriptor).
+It seems critical to Excel that the zip specification version is 4.5 in Local File Header if ZIP64 is used anywhere with this zip entry (Central directory file header or Data descriptor).
-When the zip (xlsx) is created on a OutputStream, files size and crc is not know at the time of writing Local file header.